 Q - Are you given any necessary help to eat your meal? i.e. help to be comfortably seated, food cut up if needed, help to eat if needed?
-A - Neither of the two respondents needed assistance with eating their meals.
-It was noted that there is 1:1 support for those who need it.
+A - None of the respondents needed assistance with eating their meals.

 Q - Have the staff made an effort to know a bit about your background?
 E.g. your likes and dislikes, family, working life?